Frequently asked questions

 In youth protection cases (request for intervention)

-We will make every effort to process your request for intervention within 6 months.
+We will make every effort to process your request for intervention within an average of 6 months.

 For discrimination, harassment or exploitation (complaint)

-We will make every effort to process your complaint within 15 months.
+We will make every effort to process your complaint within an average of 15 months.
 We handle all complaints in the same way, but the processing time of each complaint depends on the complexity of the case.
 Some cases can also be resolved more quickly through mediation.

 Staff members explain the request for intervention process